Skip to product information

 The Birth of Penny Candy: Civil War Era Candy, 1800s Candy, and Sweets That Shaped the 1800s

-More candies than you know got their start in the 1800s candy era.
+More candies than you know got their start in the 1800s.
 Unlike the rare and expensive candies of the past, these were especially made for kids – although grown-ups enjoyed them, too.
-They came in bright colors, assorted flavors, textures, and shapes unlike any before.
+They came in bright colors, assorted flavors, textures and shapes unlike any before.
 In 1847, pharmacist Oliver Chase invented the NECCO Wafers and about 20 years later, his brother made the Conversation Hearts.
-American candy-making stopped during the Civil War era candy and then returned with gusto…and interesting names.
+American candy-making stopped during the Civil War then returned with gusto…and interesting names.
 There was “Chicken Feed” later called “Candy Corn” (1880); “saltwater taffy,” a seaside delight with no salt in it (1880s); “Good & Plenty,” the first branded candy that said it all (1893); and British “Allsorts” (1899), with all sorts of licorice in one serving.
 Chewing gum, made with a tree resin base, was sold in the late 1880s with selections such as Adam’s “Black Jack” gum and “Beemans” with a picture of the very handsome Dr. Beeman in the ads.
-Among these innovations, handmade cream filberts emerged as a luxurious candy that combined the richness of cream.
+These candies were loose and poured into bags or wrapped in paper.
+In the early 1900s, another concept made candy even more readily available – machines that could wrap the sweets, getting them ready-to-go to store shelves everywhere.
+Did you know?
+Penny candy originated in apothecaries, And why?
+Because pharmacists used sugar in medicines to mask bad flavors but also as a medicine in its own right.
+One early candy, the NECCO Wafer, was made in 1847 with a pill cutting machine.
+ANOTHER word for Penny Candy?
+Penny candy originally cost a penny or less.
+They lasted so long – and so many other candies were evented - that they got another name… RETRO.

 The Sweet Journey Through Time Starts Here!